 Temp workers solve the problem of getting staff on short notice.
 It can even lead to hiring qualified, full-time workers.
 Positives aside, managing temporary staff presents its own challenges.

 The Pros of Hiring Temp Workers

 The greatest advantage of using temporary workers is their immediate availability.
 They can help you meet the demands of a heavy period of work rather than risk employee burnout because of dramatic overtime.
-Temp workers can also come with a specialized skill set for a short term task.
+Temp workers can also come with a specialized skill set for short-term tasks.

 Temporary employees can also be a great place to start looking for permanent hires.
-Often they go on to become full time workers after proving themselves to be an invaluable asset to the company.
+Often they go on to become full-time workers after proving themselves to be invaluable assets to the company.

 Likewise, if you aren’t satisfied with someone’s performance, you can simply end their contract.

 The greatest challenge faced by companies who employ temp workers is meeting the demanding volume of onboarding temp workers.

 Temporary workers come from all walks of life including a myriad of cultures and languages.
 This poses a challenge for training everyone simultaneously.

 Temp workers often change jobs to secure better working conditions.
 High turnover rates mean you’ll be onboarding and training new hires constantly.
 This takes your seasoned employees away from other duties and can affect overall productivity.